nikhen/dns_scan/README.md

 ### Amplification vulnerability
 The nameserver might be vulnerable to a [denial of service attack](https://isc.sans.edu/diary/DNS+queries+for+/5713).
 This is the case if this check generates substantial output.
 If you find something, you might verify using the online tool given in above reference.

+### Check for rogue nameserver
+There is a list of rogue nameservers published by the [FBI](https://fbi.gov/dns-changer-malware.pdf).
+If parts of the nameserver's IP address point to one of the subnets listed in the publication, an alert is raised.

 ### dns-brute
 Enumerates hostnames by guessing subdomain names.